dan3388/dan3388/README.md

 # Hi, I'm Daniel Mendoza 👋

-I'm a **Senior Engineering Student** concentrating in Computer Engineering.
+I'm Computer Engineering graduate.
 Explore my work and see what I've learned along the way.

 ## About Me 👀